shedrack-okunda/se-assignment-day-4-software-project-management-shedrack-okunda/README.md

 Performance Measurement:

 The project scope provides a basis for measuring project performance.
 By establishing clear deliverables and objectives, project managers can track progress and evaluate whether the project is on schedule and within budget.
-Improved Communication:

-A defined scope facilitates better communication among team members and stakeholders.
-It provides a common reference point for discussions, updates, and decision-making throughout the project lifecycle.
 Work Breakdown Structure (WBS)
 Definition:
 A Work Breakdown Structure (WBS) is a hierarchical decomposition of the total scope of a project into smaller, more manageable components or work packages.
 The WBS breaks down the project into tasks and subtasks, allowing for a clearer understanding of the work required to complete the project.